strangerstudios/pmpro-buddypress/readme.txt

 == Screenshots ==

-1. PMPro BuddyPress Settings Page
+1. **PMPro BuddyPress Settings** - Explore and manage the features of the integration plugin, including Page Settings, Membership Level Settings, and General Settings.
-2. Settings to Restrict BuddyPress by Membership Level
+2. **Membership Level Settings** - Define how you want to restrict BuddyPress for each  Membership Level under Memberships > Edit Level.
-3. Settings to Add or Invite Members to Groups and Assign Member Types by Membership Level.
+3. **Group and Member Type Settings** - Add or Invite Members to Groups and Assign Member Types by Membership Level under Memberships > Edit Level.

 == Changelog ==